Defined in header

 std::tmpnam are difficult to guess, it is possible that a file with that name is created by another process between the moment

 std::tmpnam returns and the moment this program attempts to use the returned name to create a file.
-The standard function std::tmpfile and the POSIX function mkstemp do not have this problem.
+The standard function std::tmpfile and the POSIX function mkstemp do not have this problem (creating a unique directory using only the standard C library still requires the use of

 temporary file name: /tmp/fileDjwifs temporary file name: /tmp/fileEv2bfW